paudiaz99/Z-Core/README.md

 - [ ] FPGA synthesis and validation
 - [ ] Cache subsystem

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)